HearthSim/HSTracker/CONTRIBUTING.md

 # Contributing

+## Contributor License Agreement

+HearthSim requires a signed CLA from any contributor before his/her PR can be merged.

+### What's a CLA?

+> A CLA is a legal document in which you state you are entitled to contribute the code/documentation/translation to the project you’re contributing to and are willing to have it used in distributions and derivative works.
+This means that should there be any kind of legal issue in the future as to the origins and ownership of any particular piece of code, then that project has the necessary forms on file from the contributor(s) saying they were permitted to make this contribution.

+> The CLA also ensures that once you have provided a contribution, you cannot try to withdraw permission for its use at a later date.
+People and companies can therefore use that software, confident that they will not be asked to stop using pieces of the code at a later date.

+# Contributing after the CLA is in place

 Feel free to fork and file a Pull Request, and file [new issues](https://github.com/HearthSim/HSTracker/issues).

 In order to compile, you have to